IstoraMandiri/meteor-embark/README.md

 #### ️*Only compatible with Meteor 1.2 +*

+Currently requires the use of a forked version of embark that is [pending PR](https://github.com/iurimatias/embark-framework/pull/73).

+Friendly reminder that ethereum is still in it's early days and can be shaky!
+Don't put your life savings into a ethereum contract -- at least not for a few years.

+Happy Dapp Developing.

 ```
 meteor add hitchcott:embark
 ```

 ## What does it do?

-1. Automatically starts a blockchain process if there isn't one running already (using `embark blockchain`)
+1. Automatically starts a blockchain process if there isn't one running already
 3. Use `embark deploy` on `.sol` files, which deploys them if they need to be (the 'embark way')
 4. Adds `web3` and it's contracts to platforms as global objects